 Dr. King's Dream and American Politics

-Peniel Joseph - University of Texas at Austin - @PenielJoseph, Marie Stroughter - African American Conservatives - @mariestroughter, Walter Rhett - historian and writer - @walterrhett, Mikki Taylor - Essence magazine
+Peniel Joseph - historian and professor at the University of Texas at Austin, founder of the school’s Center for the Study of Race and Democracy - @PenielJoseph, Marie Stroughter - African American Conservatives - @mariestroughter, Walter Rhett - historian and writer - @walterrhett, Mikki Taylor - Essence magazine